polkastats/polkastats/README.md

 After that you need to access to Hasura console at http://server_ip_address:8082 and:

-- Login as admin using the password you previously set in the `.env` file
+- Login as admin using the password you previously set in `HASURA_GRAPHQL_ADMIN_SECRET`
 - Track all tables
 - For all tables go to Permissions and add a new ROLE named 'public' ony with SELECT permissions.